Maine governor OKs ban on gay conversion therapy for minors

 Conversion therapy aims to change a person’s sexual orientation or gender identity.
 Under the new law, professionals, including school psychologists, pharmacy technicians and social workers, who have advertised, offered or administered conversion therapy to a child could face discipline from licensing boards.

 Maine joins 16 other states and the District of Columbia that have banned the practice.
 Supporters decry it as a harmful and note the American Psychological Association opposes the therapy.
-A law against conversion therapy was signed recently in Massachusetts, while states including North Carolina are considering such legislation this year.

 “Conversion therapy is a harmful, widely discredited practice that has no place in Maine,” Mills said.
 “By signing this bill into law today, we send an unequivocal message to young LGBTQ people in Maine and across the country: We stand with you, we support you, and we will always defend your right to be who you are.”